 Hempstead deputy police chief found not guilty in corruption trial

-A Nassau judge acquitted Hempstead Village Deputy Police Chief Richard Holland of felony bribery Wednesday, ending a trial in which prosecutors had alleged that the law enforcement officer bought a promotion at work by paying off a corrupt trustee.
+A Nassau judge acquitted Hempstead Village Deputy Police Chief Richard Holland of felony bribery Wednesday, delivering a long-sought victory to a veteran law enforcement official who maintained that the cash payment he gave a trustee who voted for his promotion was a campaign contribution.

-The defense had insisted that the cash the police official paid to former village trustee Perry Pettus, who is now in prison, was a campaign contribution.
+Prosecutors had alleged Holland bought his promotion by paying off former village official Perry Pettus, who is now serving time in prison for convictions that include bribe-receiving.

 Supporters of Holland broke out in applause in Nassau County Court after Acting State Supreme Court Justice Howard Sturim announced the not-guilty verdict.
-The police official hugged his wife outside the courtroom before speaking about his acquittal.
+Holland, 50, of Hempstead, hugged his wife outside the courtroom before speaking about his acquittal.

 Nassau district attorney's office spokesman Brendan Brosh said prosecutors respect the verdict.

-Holland's attorney, Jerald Carter, said outside the courtroom that his client had waited years to clear his name.

-"From the beginning, I've said that it was not a bribe.
-And ultimately it wasn't proven to be a bribe.
-I'm happy for my client, his family and the Village of Hempstead," the former Nassau judge said.
-"And I'm hoping and praying that he can continue on as a valued member of the community and of the department."

-The Nassau district attorney’s office said during the trial that Pettus and Holland separately drove to a South Hempstead restaurant parking lot on May 14, 2018, before Holland passed $1,000 wrapped in newspaper out a vehicle window to Pettus as he sat in his own vehicle.
+Prosecutors said during the trial that Pettus and Holland separately drove to a South Hempstead restaurant parking lot on May 14, 2018, before Holland passed $1,000 wrapped in newspaper out a vehicle window to Pettus.

 "Who makes a campaign contribution like this?" prosecutor Stuart Levy said in his closing argument Monday, when he played back surveillance video from the parking lot meet-up.